Clinical Training Model

 Training in Practice

-The use of designs and methodologies that provide empirical evidence for the validity of the assessments administered and effectiveness of the treatments provided.
+- The use of designs and methodologies that provide empirical evidence for the validity of the assessments administered and the effectiveness of the treatments provided.

 Students’ training at the University Counseling Center focuses on such issues as social relations, alcohol abuse, family conflict, and performance enhancement.
 Under extensive professional supervision, students treat clients suffering from depression, anxiety, and other psychological problems.